Advertiser Disclosure

 • Outdoor Wi-Fi Access Point: $104

-• Kitchen Printer: $209
+• Kitchen Printer: $269

-• Cash Drawer: $119
+• Cash Drawer: $134

-• Kiosk Terminal: $769 plus $90/month
+• Self-Serve Kiosk Terminal: $809

 Toast offers an in-house restaurant credit card processing system at the following payment processing rates, which are dependent on your subscription plan:

-• Standard Plan: 2.49% plus $0.15 per card-present transaction; 3.50% plus $0.15 per card-not-present transaction
+• Core: 2.49% plus $0.15 per card-present transaction; 3.50% plus $0.15 per card-not-present transaction

-• Essentials/Custom Plan: Quote-based
+• Growth & Custom Plan: Quote-based

-It’s important to note that while you don’t have to pay a monthly subscription fee on the Starter plan, the higher processing fees you end up paying on card-present transactions can easily exceed the $69/month Standard plan subscription fee.
+It’s important to note that while you don’t have to pay a monthly subscription fee on the Starter plan, the higher processing fees you end up paying on card-present transactions can easily exceed the $69/month Core plan subscription fee.

 Contract Requirements/Warnings